Isle of Wight Guru

 Option 2: The Isle of Wight coastal path over six days

-The Official Tourism people have produced handy PDFs with walking routes with a route over 6 days, with daily walks ranging from 8 to 16 miles in an anticlockwise route.
-This is closer to a holiday kind of pace, with some long days and some short days.
+The official tourism people at Visit Isle of Wight have come up with a plan for the Isle of Wight coastal path over six days.
+Daily walks range from 8 to 16 miles in an anticlockwise route.
+This is closer to a holiday kind of pace, with some long days and some (relatively) short days.

 You can start from Cowes, Yarmouth or Ryde as they all have ferry ports.